P79N6A/server/README.md

 <table>

 <tr><td><b>resources</b></td><td>
-<a href="ruby/names.rb.html">R</a> is constructed or cast from convertible-types (URI-string|JSON-object|File) by calling method R. it is an identifier coupled with an environment (inherited from a <a href="http://tools.ietf.org/html/rfc7231#section-5">HTTP request</a>). the environment provides a base URI to <a href="https://tools.ietf.org/html/rfc3986#section-5.2">resolve relative-URIs</a>. a bidirectional name-mapping with filesystem paths is used to map storage locations. <strong>R</strong> is a <a href="http://rubylearning.com/satishtalim/ruby_inheritance.html">subclass</a> of <a href="http://www.rubydoc.info/github/ruby-rdf/rdf/RDF/URI">RDF::URI</a> and is usable anywhere a <strong>RDF::URI</strong> is allowed
+<a href="ruby/names.rb.html">R</a> is constructed or cast from convertible-types (URI-string|JSON-object|File) by calling method R. it's an identifier coupled with an environment (inherited from a <a href="http://tools.ietf.org/html/rfc7231#section-5">HTTP request</a>). the environment provides a base URI to <a href="https://tools.ietf.org/html/rfc3986#section-5.2">resolve relative-URIs</a>. a bidirectional name-mapping with filesystem paths is used to map storage locations. <strong>R</strong> is a <a href="http://rubylearning.com/satishtalim/ruby_inheritance.html">subclass</a> of <a href="http://www.rubydoc.info/github/ruby-rdf/rdf/RDF/URI">RDF::URI</a> and is usable anywhere a <strong>RDF::URI</strong> is allowed
 </td></tr>

 <tr><td style="white-space: nowrap"><b>data-streams</b></td><td>